machteldbogels/handsonlabs/etlwithadfnosqldb/instructions.md

-1. **Write to a Azure Data Lake Sink** Now that you have finished all your transformation logic, you are ready to write to a Sink.
+1. Now that you have finished all your transformation logic, you are ready to write to a `Sink`.
     1. Add a Sink by clicking on the + icon next to your Upsert transformation and clicking Sink under Destination.
     1. In the Sink tab, create a new dataset that links to your Data Lake.